tableau/tabcmd/docs/index.md

 ## Log file
 Full log information is written to the `tabcmd.log` file.
 This file is included in the directory where the tabcmd program is running.

+<div class="alert alert-info"><strong>Note</strong>: tabcmd doesn't support vizzes connected to datasources that don't have embedded credentials.
+If a datasource has “prompt user for credentials” set, we make no guarantees that Tableau can successfully generate an export.
+This applies to images, PDF files, CSV files, and Microsoft Excel and PowerPoint files, where applicable. </div>